franciscrot/dma/dh-skills.md

 - Programming Historian: [Creating Deep Convolutional Neural Networks for Image Classification](https://programminghistorian.org/en/lessons/creating-deep-convolutional-neural-networks-for-image-classification).
 “This lesson provides a beginner-friendly introduction to convolutional neural networks (CNNs) for image classification.”
 - Programming Historian: [Computer Vision for the Humanities: An Introduction to Deep Learning for Image Classification (Part 1)](https://programminghistorian.org/en/lessons/computer-vision-for-the-humanities-part-1).
 “This is the first of a two-part lesson introducing deep learning based computer vision methods for humanities research.”
 - Programming Historian: [Computer Vision for the Humanities: An Introduction to Deep Learning for Image Classification (Part 2)](https://programminghistorian.org/en/lessons/computer-vision-for-the-humanities-part-2).
 “This lesson digs deeper into the details of training a deep learning based computer vision model.”
-- Programming Historian: [Corpus Analysis with Voyant Tools](https://programminghistorian.org/en/lessons/corpus-analysis-with-voyant-tools).
-“In this lesson, you will learn how to organise a set of texts into a corpus and perform some basic linguistic analysis using the Voyant Tools platform.”
 - Programming Historian: [Facial Recognition in Historical Photographs with Artificial Intelligence in Python](https://programminghistorian.org/en/lessons/facial-recognition-in-historical-photographs).
 “In this lesson, you’ll learn computer vision and machine learning principles for object recognition, and how to apply these principles using Python to recognize and classify smiling faces in historical photographs.”
 - Programming Historian: [Teaching History and Languages with a Strategy Computer Game: 0̸ A.D. in the Classroom](https://programminghistorian.org/en/lessons/0ad-in-the-classroom).
 “This lesson demonstrates how to prepare a geographically accurate historical battle scene in the free and open source computer game 0̸ A.D.”
 - Programming Historian: [Interactive Fiction in the Humanities Classroom: How to Create Interactive Text Games Using Twine](https://programminghistorian.org/en/lessons/interactive-fiction-with-twine).
 “This lesson provides strategies for incorporating game creation into the classroom.”